-We also expect you to take reasonable steps to safeguard your own privacy when transferring information to us, such as not sending confidential information over unprotected email, ensuring email attachments are password protected or encrypted and only using secure methods of postage when original documentation is sent to us.
+We also expect you to take reasonable steps to safeguard your privacy when transferring information to us, such as not sending confidential information over unprotected email, ensuring email attachments are password-protected or encrypted and only using secure methods of postage when original documentation is sent to us.

 Your Information will be retained by us either electronically or in paper format for a minimum of six years, or if longer than six years, the duration of this Firm’s relationship with you.

-How to make contact with our Firm in relation to the use of Your Information
+How to contact our Firm concerning the use of Your Information

-The Data Protection Officer, Debt Advisory Services (Scotland) Limited, 3 Stewart Street, Milngavie, Glasgow, G62 6BW
+The Data Protection Officer, Debt Advisory Services (Scotland) Limited, 3 Bute Crescent, Bearsden, Glasgow, G61 1BS

-If we feel we have a legal right not to deal with your request, or to action it in different way to how you have requested, we will inform you of this at the time.
+If we feel we have a legal right not to deal with your request, or to action it in a different way than how you have requested, we will inform you of this at the time.

-You should also make contact with us as soon as possible on you becoming aware of any unauthorised disclosure of Your Information, so that we may investigate and fulfil our own regulatory obligations.
+You should also make contact with us as soon as possible upon your becoming aware of any unauthorised disclosure of Your Information, so that we may investigate and fulfil our regulatory obligations.

 If you have any concerns or complaints as to how we have handled Your Information or Your Special Data/Criminal Disclosures you may lodge a complaint with the UK’s data protection regulator, the ICO, who can be contacted through their website at https://ico.org.uk/global/contact-us/ or by writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.